About

 • unsalted butter – to help the crust form and bake properly

-• granulated sugar – just a touch in the crust but you could omit as well.
+• granulated sugar – just a touch in the crust but you could omit if you’re looking to reduce the sugar in the overall recipe.

 graham crackers and butter in bowl with spoon